 According to Glassdoor, the average salary for an executive assistant in the U.S. is $72,000 annually, or about $38 per hour.

 That's only the base salary.
 Generally, the benefits for a full-time employee increase the company's expenses by an additional 25 percent.
-According to SIA, remote executive assistants are often employed on a part-time basis from regions where labor costs are lower.
+According to SIA, outsourced admin support from regions where labor costs are lower are often employed part-time.

 The cost associated with recruiting, hiring, training, and managing employees also includes overhead for HR and executives, assuming each executive oversees their assistants.